 Luciano Barin Cruz, Ph.D.

-Luciano Barin Cruz is Associate Professor in Management and Sustainable Development at HEC Montréal.
+Luciano Barin Cruz is Professor in Management and Sustainable Development at HEC Montréal.
 He is co-director of the IDEOS Cluster, director of the Yunus – Social Business Center (HEC Montréal), director of the “Sustainability Challenge” module of the EMBA McGill-HEC Montréal, the certificate coordinator in management and sustainable development (HEC Montréal) and the BAA (HEC Montréal) specialization coordinator in sustainable development.
 Professor Barin Cruz has been engaged as an expert on projects supported by the Inter-American Development Bank (IDB) and the Government of Quebec.
 He is currently working on a major project to strengthen the management capabilities of social enterprises in Quebec (House of Social Innovation – MIS).
 His research projects focus on sustainability, social responsibility and social innovation, and they have been published in Journal of Management Studies, Organization, World Development, Business & Society, Journal of Business Ethics, Management Decision, among others.

 François Bellavance, Ph.D.